MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td>This method creates a new user created event (like other calendar tasks, but not from I-Learn; created by the user instead).
-The user will be prompted with a field that allows them to select a date/time and give the event a description.</td>
+	The user will be prompted with a field that allows them to select a date/time and give the event a description.

+Parameters:
+event Date - The date that the event is being created for.</br>
+event Description - The information entered by the user that will be used to create the event.</br>

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>